Nick Sweeney

 Nicholas Sweeney (born 26 March 1968) is a retired Irish discus thrower who represented his native country in four consecutive Summer Olympics, starting 1992 (Barcelona, Spain).
 He is the current Irish national record holder in the discus (67.89 m) and won a total number of ten Irish national discus titles (1987, 1991–1997, 1999–2000).
 He finished 6th at the 1993 World Championships in Stuttgart.

 Biography

 Sweeney went to school in Wesley College, Dublin where he was introduced to athletics and discus throwing through the then P.E. coach Dan Kennedy.
 Sweeney showed promise early on and eventually became the Irish schools record holder at senior level.
 After finishing his school studies he took a year out before traveling to the United States, to Harvard College where he completed a four-year degree.
+While there, Sweeney competed for the Harvard Crimson track and field team in the NCAA.

 As an athlete, Sweeney was affiliated to DSD AC, Dublin and Belgrave Harriers, Wimbledon (in England).

 Sweeney won the British AAA Championships title at the 1995 AAA Championships.

 He presently lives and works in Boston, USA.